Vietnam.vn - Nền tảng quảng bá Việt Nam

 Scientists have found that among more than 200 stone carvings of prehistoric human hands found in France and Spain, the lack of at least one finger joint is quite common.

-Previously, scientists often thought that this phenomenon of missing fingers and joints was due to the way prehistoric people carved their fingers, or maybe because prehistoric people lost their finger joints during times when the temperature dropped too low.
+Previously, scientists often thought that this phenomenon of missing fingers and joints was due to the way prehistoric people carved their hands, or maybe because prehistoric people lost their finger joints during times when the temperature dropped too low.

 Now, a group of Canadian scientists led by archaeologist Dr. Mark Collard has come up with another explanation.